 Brett Karlin, Artistic Director and Conductor

-Karlin holds a Bachelor of Arts in Voice from Florida State University and a Master of Music from University of South Florida.
+Karlin holds a Bachelor of Arts in Voice from Florida State University and Master of Music from University of South Florida.
 An avid lover of music from the Baroque era and historically informed performance (HIP), Karlin can be found tuning harpsichords and listening to J.S.
-Bach when not working with choirs.
+Bach when not working with ensembles.